DanK2002/Senior-Project/README.md

   	python -m venv env
   	source env/Scripts/activate
   	pip install Django
   	pip install Faker
+   	python manage.py makemigrations
+   	python manage.py migrate
   	python manage.py makemigrations basic
   	python manage.py migrate basic
-3. Open the repository in VSCode.
+4. Open the repository in VSCode.
 It will detect the virtual environment, so allow it to default to the virtual environment you created.
-4. Create a superuser in VSCode terminal using Git Bash.
+5. Create a superuser in VSCode terminal using Git Bash.
 	python manage.py createsuperuser
-5. Run the server, go to localhost:8000/admin/ and log in with your super user username and password.
+6. Run the server, with python manage.py runserver and go to localhost:8000/admin/ and log in with your super user username and password.
-6. Click on a database to verify that the app was set up correctly.
+7. Click on a database to verify that the app was set up correctly.
-7. After verifying proper installation and setup, run the fake data script: python manage.py shell < fakedata_complete.py
+8. After verifying proper installation and setup, run the fake data script: python manage.py shell < fakedata_complete.py